xdevplatform/twitter-streaming-framework/src/app/crypto/README.md

 # Crypto Dashboard Application

 This application displays a dashboard of pricing and Twitter trendsaround notable crypto coins.
-It contains a streaming engine for loading Twitter data and coing prices into DynamodDB tables.
-It implements an API for exposing Tweets and trends from the database and a includes a web dashboard for presenting the data.
+It contains a streaming engine for loading Twitter data and coing prices into an opbject store.
+It implements an API for exposing Tweets and trends from the object store.

+The app currently uses a filesystem based object store, configured by default to create a directory named `crypto` inside the current directory and put object files in there.
+You can change these settings and others in the app's configuration file `config.ts`.

 ## Prepare